Swiss Army knife: Scale tools

-Three Victorinox SAK models had a butane lighter: the SwissFlame, the CampFlame and the SwissChamp XXLT, first introduced in 2002 and discontinued in 2005.
+Three Victorinox Swiss Army knife models had a butane lighter: the SwissFlame, the CampFlame and the SwissChamp XXLT, first introduced in 2002 and discontinued in 2005.
 The models were never sold in the United States due to lack of safety features.
-They used a standard piezoelectric ignition system for easy ignition, with adjustable flame; they and were designed for operation at altitudes up to 1,500 m above sea level and continuous operation of 10 minutes.
+They used a standard piezoelectric ignition system for easy ignition, with adjustable flame; they were designed for operation at altitudes up to 1,500 m above sea level and continuous operation of 10 minutes.

 In January 2010, Victorinox announced the Presentation Master models, released in April 2010.
 The technological tools included a laser pointer, and detachable flash drive with fingerprint reader.
 Victorinox now sells an updated version called the Slim Jetsetter, with "a premium software package that provides ultra secure data encryption, automatic backup functionality, secure web surfing capabilities, file and email synchronization between the drive and multiple computers, Bluetooth pairing and much more.
-On the hardware side of things, biometric fingerprint technology, laser pointers, LED lights, Bluetooth remote control and of course, the original Swiss Army Knife implements – blade, scissors, nail file, screwdriver, key ring and ballpoint pen are standard. **Not every feature is available on every model within the collection."
+On the hardware side of things, biometric fingerprint technology, laser pointers, LED lights, Bluetooth remote control and of course, the original implements – blade, scissors, nail file, screwdriver, key ring and ballpoint pen are standard. **Not every feature is available on every model within the collection."

 In 2006, Wenger produced a knife called "The Giant" that included every implement the company ever made, with 87 tools and 141 different functions.
 It was recognized by Guinness World Records as the world's most multifunctional penknife.
 It retails for about €798 or $US1000, though some vendors charge much higher prices.

 In the same year, Victorinox released the SwissChamp XAVT, consisting of 118 parts and 80 functions with a retail price of $425.
 The Guinness Book of Records recognizes a unique 314-blade Swiss Army-style knife made in 1991 by Master Cutler Hans Meister as the world's largest penknife, weighing 11 lb.